SeldonIO/seldon-core/docs/source/contents/inference/index.md

  * Models: use the model name, e.g. for a model named `mymodel` use `seldon-model: mymodel`
  * Pipelines: use the pipeline name with the suffix `.pipeline`, e.g. for a pipeline named `mypipeline` use `seldon-model: mypipeline.pipeline`

-The content of your request should be a [V2 protocol payload](../apis/inference/v2.md).

 The `seldon` CLI can be used to easily send requests to your deployed resources.
 See the [examples](../examples/index) and the [Seldon CLI docs](../cli/index.md).